 Updating Variant Prices

-There are three ways you can manage your Price Lists depending on the amount of information you need to update.
+You can manage your Price Lists, three ways depending on the amount of information you need to update.